shahaliyev/shahaliyev.github.io/_posts/2025-02-28-regul-optim.md

 category: [computer science, deep learning]
 ---

 {% include info.html content="The following material was initially prepared as a lecture for <strong>CSCI 4701: Deep Learning (Spring 2025)</strong> course at ADA University.
 It is highly based on the examples given in different chapters of the <a href='https://d2l.ai/'>Dive Deep into Deep Learning</a> book.
-The notebook is the continuation of my lecture series on deep learning: <a href='https://shahaliyev.org/writings/backprop'>Python Code from Derivatives to Backpropagation</a>, <a href='https://shahaliyev.org/writings/neural_network'>Python Code from Neuron to Neural Network</a> and <a href='https://shahaliyev.org/writings/cnn-pytorch'> PyTorch Code from Kernel to Convolutional Neural Network</a>." %}
+The notebook is the continuation of my lectures on deep learning: <a href='https://shahaliyev.org/writings/backprop'>Python Code from Derivatives to Backpropagation</a>, <a href='https://shahaliyev.org/writings/neural_network'>Python Code from Neuron to Neural Network</a> and <a href='https://shahaliyev.org/writings/cnn-pytorch'> PyTorch Code from Kernel to Convolutional Neural Network</a>." %}

 {% include colab.html link="https://colab.research.google.com/github/shahaliyev/shahaliyev.github.io/blob/main/assets/nb/regul_optim.ipynb" %}